How to Register a Private Limited Company in India

 The name of the company must be decided and registered.
 It can be done by filling an e -form INC. In an application, the applicant is supposed to mention the 6 names of the company according to their preferences.
 The registrar will then approve any one name after checking the availability and other criteria.
 The name of the company will remain fixed for over a period of 60 days once the registrar approves the name.

-Step 4- Obtain a Certificate of Incorporation
+Step 4- Obtain Certificate of Incorporation

-The next step is to file a Memorandum of Association (MOA) and Article of Association (AOA) to get the incorporation certificate.
+The next step is to file Memorandum of Association (MOA) and Article of Association (AOA) to get the incorporation certificate.
 It will include the incorporation date and PAN number of the company.

 Step 5- Get PAN and TAN applications